HiDoYa/shopping-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Shopping App
-Prototype shopping application made with React for the frontend and Express with Node for backend.
+Prototype shopping application made with React for the frontend and Express with Node for RESTful API backend.
 Other tools used include bootstrap and react-bootstrap for prototyping, SASS for CSS preprocessing, and MySQL for data storage.

 ![alt text](screenshot/shopping.png)